What is a sore throat?

 These treatments can be bought in a pharmacy or supermarket without a prescription.

-How to get rid of a sore throat at home
+How to ease a sore throat at home

 Wondering how to soothe a sore throat at home?
 There are plenty of sore throat remedies and advice you can try, including: